 I know it’s going to take a while to address the problem.
 But in the meantime, family foundations can start by doing a few things:

 Reflect on why your family started this foundation: Be honest.
 It’s OK to say, “the family was drifting apart, and we thought it would be a meaningful way to bring everyone together.”
-Or “our wealthy grandparents left us a bunch of money and in their will requires us to manage this foundation.”
-Whatever the original reason for starting this foundation, and whatever purposes it serves now, assess whether this reason still guides your family and if it’s aligned with your foundation’s stated vision and purpose, or whether it contradicts it.
+Or “our wealthy grandparents left us a bunch of money and their will requires us to manage this foundation.”
+Whatever the original reason for starting this foundation, and whatever purposes it serves now, assess whether these reasons still guide your family and if they’re aligned with your foundation’s stated vision and purpose, or whether they contradict it.

 Remind yourself and your family this is not your money: My friend and colleague Jessamyn Shams-Lau encourages philanthropists to repeat this mantra on the regular: “It’s not your money.”
 It’s really not.
-Your family gave it up when y’all created this foundation.
+Your family gave it up when y’all created this foundation and received the tax break.
 Spend some time repeating this mantra and reflecting on it until you fully believe it.
 Then discuss with your family which actions don’t really add up if you truly believe it’s not your money.
 Would your board look this way?
 Would the way you determine which issues to tackle look this way?

 Shift decision-making power to people and communities: Funding priorities should be determined by the people most affected by injustice, not family members and what random issues tug at their heart strings during any given year.
 Also, a lot of family foundations will make decisions based on when family members can get together, whether it’s quarterly or every six months or whatever.
 But injustice and the work of addressing it don’t pause while your family finds a time that works for everyone.
 Stop allowing your whims and convenience to guide the work and start shifting power to staff and others who have lived experience and expertise.